jack-webb/discord-starbot/README.md

 ### Discord Starbot

 A simple starboard/starbot for a Discord guild.
-Will listen for a given emoji on all messages in all channels, and post messages reaching a given threshold to a channel defined in the config.
+Will listen for a given emoji reaction on all messages in all channels, and post messages reaching a given threshold to a channel defined in the config.

 #### Requirements and setup
 _Requires Python 3.5.3 or later, Pipenv, and Postgresql_